JustWhit3/osmanip/README.md

 ### Include the library

-Once you have added the manipulator declaration and definition to one of your project, you may want to be able to use it freely in your code.
-In order to let it works you have to include it at the beginning of a code in this way:
+Once you have added the library header and implementation files to one of your project, you may want to be able to use it freely.
+In order to let it works you have to include it at the beginning of a a code in this way:
 ```c++
 #include "path/to/osmanip/osmanip.h"
 ```
-Where `path/to/osmanip/` is the path to the directory in which you put the osmanip manipulator.
-If you put the manipulator in the same folder of the project you are working with you have simply to do:
+Where `path/to/osmanip/` is the path to the directory in which you put the osmanip library.
+If you put the library in the same folder of the project you are working with, you have simply to do:
 ```c++
 #include "osmanip.h"
 ```
 In this latter case you can omit the full path.
 > Remember to do this also in [*osmanip.cpp*](https://github.com/JustWhit3/osmanip/blob/main/src/osmanip.cpp)
-> and in your makefile or maybe set this latter in order to avoid this path dependence.
+> and in your makefile, or maybe set this latter in order to avoid this path dependence.

-Now you are able to access al the functions of the manipulator.
+Now you are able to access al the functions and classes of the manipulator.

-> **Note**
-> If you want to keep the manipulator only, in order to use it in one of your projects, you can delete the [*main.cpp*](https://github.com/JustWhit3/osmanip/blob/main/main.cpp) and the [*makefile*](https://github.com/JustWhit3/osmanip/blob/main/makefile) files.

-### Functions and variables
+### Classes, functions and variables

+List of the currently defined classes:
+- `ProgressBar`: used to create progress bars.
+  * Constructors / destructor:
+    * `ProgressBar()`: default constructor which set to null values the main attributes.
+    * `~ProgressBar()`: destructor.
+It doesn't do anything.
+  * Setter methods:
+    * `void setMax( long long int max )`: to set max value of the bar.
+    * `void setMin( long long int min )`: to set min value of the bar.
+    * `void setStyle( std::string style )`: to set the bar style.
+    * `void setMessage( std::string message )`: to set optional message of the bar.
+    * `void setBegin()`: to set begin time for the CPU time counting.
+    * `void setEnd()`: to set end time for the CPU time counting.
+    * `void reset()`: to reset all the main attributes.
+    * `void resetMax()`: to reset max value of the bar.
+    * `void resetMin()`: to reset min value of the bar.
+    * `void resetStyle()`: to reset the bar style.
+    * `void resetMessage()`: to reset optional message of the bar.
+    * `void resetTime()`: to reset CPU time count.
+    > **NOTE**: progress bar class fully supports all the positive, negative and null *int* variables. *double* and *floats* are supported too even if they don't optimally work for the moment.
+  * Getter methods:
+    * `long long int getMax()`: to get max value of the bar.
+    * `long long int getMin()`: to get min value of the bar.
+    * `long long int getTime()`: to get time for the CPU counting of a process.
+    * `long long int getIteratingVar()`: to get the iterating variable of the `update` method.
+    * `std::string getStyle()`: to get the bar style.
+    * `std::string getMessage()`: to get the optional bar message.
+  * Other methods:
+    * `void update( long long int iterating_var )`: to update the bar after each loop cycle.
+    > **NOTE**: `std::cout` object cannot be used inside a loop within the `update` method.
+  * All the attributes are private and used in the above methods, therefore they don't need to be explained here.

+> **NOTE**: progress bar class fully supports all the positive, negative and null *int* variables. *double* and *floats* are supported too even if they don't optimally work for the moment.

 List of the currently defined functions:
 - `std::string feat ( std::map <std::string, std::string> & generic_map, std::string feat_string )`: which takes an `std::map` object as the first argument and an `std::string` object (map key) as the second argument and returns the interested color / style feature by returning the map value from the corresponding key.
 - `std::string reset ( std::string reset_string )`: which takes a `std::string` object (`reset` map key) as argument and returns the interested color / style reset string by returning the map value from the corresponding key.

 List of the currently defined std::map objects:
-- `std::map <std::string, std::string> col`: which is used for the color features and currently supports the following list of colors (first `std::string`) with the corresponding ASCII code (second `std::string`) or string value in the case of the `error` feature:
+- `std::map <std::string, std::string> col`: which is used for the color output stream manipulation and currently supports the following list of colors (first `std::string`) with the corresponding ASCII code (second `std::string`) or string value in the case of the `error` feature:
   * `error` / `Inserted color`
   * `black` / `\033[30m`
   * `red` / `\033[31m`